shivansh/shivansh.github.io/_posts/2019-01-09-Revisiting-networks-project.md

 skip this one fine detail (petty excuses).

 ## A brief background
-During the first week of Jan '19, I was working on a specific task (cannot share details here) where DB writes were causing latency in the main thread and had to be separated.
+During the first week of Jan '19, I was working on a specific task where DB writes were causing latency in the main thread and had to be separated.
 The solution to this was fairly simple - create a separate process for performing the writes, and use a shared message queue for communicating the relevant parameters.
 It is a single-writer single-reader problem, and Python's [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) seemed like an appropriate choice.